simonbengtsson/eventcal/README.md

 `rsync -a app/ root@flown.io:~/sites/eventcal.flown.io`

 ### Develop
 The easiest way to start development is by using php's built in web server.
-Run the following command from the app folder.

 `php -S localhost:8080 -t app`